John Huston: 1947–1951: Breakthrough and acclaim

 Huston's next film, The Red Badge of Courage (1951), was of a completely different subject: war and its effect on soldiers.
 While in the army during World War II, he became interested in Stephen Crane's classic American Civil War novel of the same title.
 For the starring role, Huston chose World War II hero Audie Murphy to play the young Union soldier who deserts his company out of fear, but later returns to fight alongside them.
 MGM was concerned that the movie seemed too antiwar for the postwar period.
 Without Huston's input, they cut down the running time of the film from eighty-eight minutes to sixty-nine, added narration, and deleted what Huston felt was a crucial scene.
+Much of the history of the production of the film is documented in Lillian Ross' critically acclaimed 1952 book Picture.

 The film performed poorly at the box office.
 Huston suggests that it was possibly because it "brought war very close to home."
 Huston recalls that at the preview showing, before the film was halfway through, "damn near a third of the audience got up and walked out of the theater."
 Despite the "butchering" and weak public response, film historian Michael Barson describes the movie as "a minor masterpiece."

 At the same time, the film was also the cause of a growing feud between MGM founder Louis B. Mayer and Producer Dore Schary to the point where Huston felt like stepping down to avoid growing the conflict.
-However, Mayer encouraged Huston to stay on telling him to fight for the picture regardless of what he thought of it.
+However, Mayer encouraged Huston to stay on, telling him to fight for the picture regardless of what he thought of it.